-In short, we are stronger and more effective in reducing AOD harms when we act together rather than acting alone.
+In short, we are stronger and more effective in preventing and minimising alcohol and other drug harms when we prioritise partnerships, collaboration and long-term impact.

 They highlight the difference that can be made when a community comes together to address a problem.

 Collaboration and learning from others is important.
-We want communities and individuals to feel supported to work for prevention in their local area.
-We want local leaders to have the skills and tools to create the change they want to see.
+We want communities and individuals to feel supported to work for prevention in their local area – and for local leaders to have the skills and tools to create the change they want to see.

 The Alcohol and Drug Foundation prioritises partnerships and collaboration to build strong alliances and strengthen our collective impact.